mariomui/_dataview-views-and-macros/~view-for-custom-hot-keys-for-obsidian-timestamp-plugin.md

 ---
+CREATION_DATE: 2023-06-08
+DOC_VERSION: v0.0.0
+MUID: MUID-701
+tag: _wip
+TEMPLATE_VERSION: v1.0.1-blank-template
 ---

 # -

 This partial shows the hot keys for the timestamper plugin
 * ⚖
     * Dependencies
         * Requires knowledge of the plugin name

-* ℹ To create similar hotkey views for another plugin, use [[helpercode-to-recall-hot-key]] on a new note.
+* ℹ To create similar hotkey views for another plugin, use [[wip_viewfn-to-recall-hot-key]] on a new note.

 # =

+`=this.file.name`
 ```dataviewjs
 const keyToSymbolMap = {
   'Mod': '⌘',